Azure/alz-monitor/docs/wiki/AlertActionGroups.md

 Action Groups provide the action capability (what to do with the alert) when an alert is fired.
 For ALZ we will default to using a provided email address to send the alert details to.

-There are two patterns for consideration on how to deploy Action Groups in ALZ:
+There are two patterns for consideration on how to deploy Action Groups in ALZ as follows:

 #### Centralized Action Group